jakseg/Data-Science-Music-Project/README.md

 You have to run the files for each txt file you scraped before (different genres, times) once.
 To do this change in line 12 the name of the file in the data folder for which you want to calculate the top 100.
 Additionally you have to modify in line 32 the name of the file in which you want to save your results.
 If the file does not exists yet, it will be created by that.

+# Our calculation in steps
+ 1. Sum the placings of a song for each year or month
+ 2. Songs, which stayed longer in the chart were more successful and therefore add (52 - Number weeks, the song placed in the chart) * 101
+ 3. the first 100 songs with the lowest total score are our Top 100

 ### Step 4: Add the duration
 To add the durations, you must first request a Bearer Token with your credentials: